 In 2008, CPS Energy implemented Vision 2020, outlining CPS Energy's long-term view and focusing on four key objectives: increasing its energy efficiency and conservation efforts; expanding renewable-energy resources; providing cost-competitive electricity; and maintaining its strong commitment to the environment.
-To ensure achievement of Vision 2020, the following key strategic business drivers were established, along with targets for each: customer relationships, employee relationships, external relationships, operational excellence, renewable / carbon constraints / environment, technology and innovation, and financial integrity.
+To ensure achievement of Vision 2020, the following key strategic business drivers were established, along with targets for each: customer relationships, employee relationships, external relationships, operational excellence, renewable/carbon constraints/environment, technology and innovation, and financial integrity.
 As part of the Vision 2020 Generation Strategy, CPS Energy projected, by 2020, its generation mix would be approximately 25.0% of coal, 25.0% of nuclear, 30.0% of natural gas, 10.0% of wind power, 4.0% of solar power, 5.7% of purchased power and 0.3% of landfill gas.
-As of January 31, 2020, CPS Energy met or exceeded these projections with an annual generation mix being 21.2% coal, 29.5% nuclear, 32.8% gas, 10.6% wind, 3.9% solar, 1.8% purchased power, and 0.2% landfill gas.
-CPS Energy also exceeded its goal of 4.0% as part of its generation projection to be met through the STEP (EE / DR) program by reaching approximately 5% of what its generation needs would have been without STEP.
+As of January 31, 2021, CPS Energy met or exceeded these projections with an annual generation mix being 20.1% coal, 30.6% nuclear, 31.3% natural gas, 10.6% wind, 4.2% solar, 2.8% purchased power, and 0.4% landfill gas.
+CPS Energy also exceeded its goal of 4.0% as part of its generation projection to be met through the STEP program by reaching approximately 6% of what its generation needs would have been without STEP.
 The STEP program has been extended as the STEP Bridge program with funding approved through July 2022.
-CPS Energy is now focused on implementing and achieving its STEP Bridge goals and its Flexible Path Strategy, as more fully described herein.
+CPS Energy is now focused on implementing and achieving its STEP Bridge goals and its Flexible PathSM Strategy, as more fully described herein.